Skip to main content

 How to Close the Gap

-Track budget vs. actual at the job level.
+Track estimated vs. actual labor hours at the job level.
 This is the prerequisite for everything else.
 If you're running QuickBooks, use estimates or budgets on every job above $5K.
 If you're in a field service platform, use the budgeting module.
-No budget = no variance analysis = no improvement.
+No labor hour estimate = no variance analysis = no improvement.

 Review the top 5 and bottom 5 jobs every month.
 The top 5 (most under budget) tell you where your estimates might be too conservative.
 The bottom 5 (most over budget) tell you where your process broke down.
 Both are useful.